-But my primary focus for this visit was Kawah Ijen Volcano, a fantastic installation copyrighted by nature.
-I have already read about the blue fire, the acidic lake, the amazing sunrises.
+But my primary focus for this visit was Kawah Ijen Volcano, one of the strangest Indonesian landmarks, a fantastic installation copyrighted by nature.
+I have already read about the blue fire, the acidic lake, and the amazing sunrises.
 But no reading could affect the feeling of an ultimate surprise that a live encounter with Ijen provides.

 Even if there are possibilities to visit the most toxic place in the world with a guided tour, I have decided to do the climb by myself.
 I have never hiked a volcano before, but I think that advancing in fear management is beneficial for any aspiring traveler.

 Daniela lent me her golden rain gear and a headlamp, and I felt scared and ready simultaneously.
 John drove me to the entry point on the foot of the volcano, I purchased the ticket and the gas mask and started walking.